themoralcodeorg/themoralcodeorg.github.io/index.md

 </div>
 <div class="column-right">
 <h2>The MoraL <strong><em>Code</em></strong></h2>
 <p>As Computer Science majors, the basic concepts of object-oriented programming and data structures are learned in the classroom, but what about the skills that are needed in a typical technical interview?
 Grinding LeetCode and HackerRank problems may help you memorize specific pieces of code, but how do you gain and solidify your technical skills and convey them through your communication skills?
-Rather than focus purely on grinding coding puzzles, The Moral Code is here as a resource to help you gain the ability to recognize when to use one of the algorithms and data structures you learned in the classroom, as well as master the skill of demonstrating your technical abilities in a 45-minute interview.</p>
+Rather than focus purely on grinding coding puzzles, I stress the importance of gaining the ability to recognize when to use one of the algorithms and data structures learned in the classroom, as well as mastering the skill of demonstrating technical abilities in the limited timeframe of a 45-minute interview.</p>
 </div>
 </div>
 </div>